 There is ONE type of light that doesn’t do this however.
 Red.
 Red based light has a much higher wavelength than white/blue/green light, which research shows (see links at end) does not inhibit melatonin.
 It doesn’t so much improve sleep, it just doesn’t interfere with the chemical building blocks of it.
 Of course the absolute best lighting to use in the nursery is nothing.
 Pitch black.
 This isn’t realistic however when it comes to night feeds or nappy changes.
 So red is by far the best second option.
 Don’t just focus on the nursery however, think about the light your child is exposed to before bed – like in the bathroom.
 Is your bathroom lit by regular white light? (even worse, are they energy saving lightbulbs – which emit much more blue light than old style incandescent bulbs) If so you might want to invest in some battery operated, more appropriate light.
 You can see the lights that I recommend HERE.

-Changing to red light is by no means a magic fix, there are many more elements to infant sleep which I cover in The Gentle Sleep Book, but it’s a great, quick and simple start.
+Changing to red light is by no means a magic fix, there are many more elements to infant sleep, but it’s a great, quick and simple start.